Fl0-py/Fl0-py/README.md

 <a href="https://linkedin.com/in/florian-besnier-895938403/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a generalist engineer with 10 years of experience in consulting, particularly in ERP functional expertise and Tier 3 support
+I am a generalist engineer with 10 years of IT consulting experience, delivering ERP solutions through project implementation and Tier 3 support for Infor M3

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1/2 Analyst.
+My background in computer science has fueled my passion for cybersecurity, and I am now eager to transition into this field.
+My goal is to start my career in the industry by joining a Security Operations Center (SOC) as a Tier 1/2 Analyst.

 ## Skills and Project